Xiang-Kai/Xiang-Kai.github.io/_pages/about.md

 - *Fusion across multiple time series domains and cross-domain generalization, as **WQ4TS** [2024] and **TimeControl** [2024];*
 - *Zero-shot time series forecasting and classification leveraging pre-trained vision models, as **TimeArtist** [2025].*

 Recently, I have been deeply captivated by the vast application potential of embodied robots in real-world scenarios and hope to pursue research related to Vision-Language-Action (VLA) during my upcoming doctoral studies (2025-2028).
-My initial foray into the field of embodied intelligence is:
+My initial foray into the embodied intelligence is:

 - *Unifying visual perception and action control through an implicit visual chain-of-thought, as **VITA** [2025].*